burlachenkok/process_tool/README.md

-# ProcessTool - tool for work with collection of proccesses
+# ProcessTool

+It's a small tool to launch a process in Windows OS family and then kill process and all it's descendant proccesses.

 #To bild and run: